The powerful story of a CIA whistleblower and political prisoner who refused to give up on his American dream

 In 2015, Jeffrey Sterling was sentenced to prison, convicted of violating the Espionage Act.
 Sterling, it is now clear, was another victim of our government’s draconian crackdown on alleged leakers and whistleblowers.

-Sterling grew up in a poor, segregated town in Missouri, and jumped at the chance to broaden his world and serve his country in the CIA.
-After an impressive rise, Sterling’s career came to a sudden, unexpected halt: he was denied opportunities because of his race and was pushed out of the Agency.
-Later, Sterling courageously blew the whistle to Senate investigators about a botched covert operation in Iran.
-After a few quiet years in Missouri with his wife, he was arrested suddenly and charged with espionage–the latest government target.
+Sterling grew up in a small, segregated town in Missouri and jumped at the chance to broaden his world and serve his country, first in law school and later in the CIA.
+After an impressive career, Sterling’s progress came to a sudden halt: he was denied opportunities because of his race and was pushed out of the Agency.
+Later, Sterling courageously blew the whistle on the CIA’s botched covert operation in Iran to Senate investigators.
+After a few quiet years in Missouri with his wife, he was arrested suddenly and charged with espionage.

-Unwanted Spy is a powerful account of one man’s uncompromising commitment to the truth and a reminder of the principles of justice and integrity that should define America.
+Unwanted Spy is an inspiring account of one man’s uncompromising commitment to the truth and a reminder of the principles of justice and integrity that should define America.